-How do I implement a business simulation into my course?
+How to implement a business simulation in my class?

 We explore some of the questions, challenges and opportunities education professionals might face when implementing a business simulation into their curriculum: this article will seek to provide answers and offer a solid basis to start from.